Core Concepts

 State cascade

-Section titled “State cascade”State merges in three tiers.
-Each tier overrides the previous:
+Section titled “State cascade”State merges in two tiers.
+The project layer overrides the workspace layer:

 |---|---|---|